spilliams/gontt/README.rst

 whatever algorithm is ordering the rows...

-| I have 2 downstreams here (005, 002).
+I have 2 downstreams here (005, 002).
 What order should they be in?

-| 1. do any of them have no downstreams? no
+1. do any of them have no downstreams? no
-| 2. which has fewer downstreams?
+2. which has fewer downstreams?
+3. after I ignore all the downstreams they share, which has fewer?

 ::